cen19/fullstack-review/github-fetcher.journal.md

 # Third task (server[express] => mongoose[orm, helps us manage the database])
+-- Mongoose is syntactical, figure out the wyas it is being used

+[x] Mongoose.connect is connecting to the DB, upon successful connection
+    It deplays a specific message based on error or a connection

+[] Create mongoose schema to help store the incoming repos
+   .. start with just one property

 - Connection to from mongoose to mongo is setup and we can tell because of the console log statement that logs in the -server-terminal

 ### require file path